ggianini/OpenShift-Demo-Client/README.md

-# FIRJAN-OpenShift-demo
+# TCE-AM OpenShift-demo
-OpenShift Demo para a equipe do INSS
+OpenShift Demo para a equipe do TCE-AM